SimonNitsch/IsingModel/README.md

 The inverse temperature beta and the amount of sweeps performed can be adjusted at runtime.
 J can be also adjusted (but currently only at compile time), but it was not tested for values other than 1.
 The size of the Lattice (L) has to be known at compile time, because the Lattice is initialized as std::array.
-The main.exe file here is compiled with L = 16
+The main.exe file here is compiled with L = 16, using clang++ 12.0.0 on Windows for x64 architectures.

 The Lattice_Data_xxx folders here are for Final_Plot.py.
 While main.py is automatically executed in main.cpp and Functions.py contains the functions main.py uses,